Prominent Idaho Falls figure dies after rollover crash - Local News 8

 Prominent Idaho Falls figure dies after rollover crash

-AMERICAN FALLS, Idaho (KIFI) — Bruce Turner, 72, a well-known Idaho Falls resident and former president of the Idaho Falls Rotary Club, died Sunday following a single-vehicle rollover crash east of American Falls.
+AMERICAN FALLS, Idaho (KIFI) — Bruce Turner, 72, a well-known Idaho Falls resident and former president of the Rotary Club of Idaho Falls, died Sunday following a single-vehicle rollover crash east of American Falls.

 According to the Idaho State Police, Turner and his 72-year-old wife were eastbound on I-86 in a 2001 Ford Explorer when their vehicle, driven by a 35-year-old Nigerian man, overcorrected and rolled into the median.